 First off, in Florida all car titles are issued by the Department of Highway Safety and Motor Vehicles.
-In order to transfer the title, you will be visiting one of their offices located throughout the state.
+In order to transfer the title, you will be visiting one of their offices located throughout the state. or use our simple title transfer service to avoid government office visits.
 Make sure to check ahead for hours of operation.

 What Is A Vehicle Title?

 A title is a document that declares ownership of a car, truck, motorhome, or trailer.
 When the car is sold, the title must be transferred to the new owner or to the lien holder.